John Medley (vice-chancellor): Legacy

+Buildings

 In 1971, the John Medley Building at the University of Melbourne, Parkville Campus was named in Medley's honour.

-Medley Hall, the smallest residential college of the University of Melbourne, was named in Medley's honour in 1955.

 Medley was a member of the Eugenics Society of Victoria, an organisation which, among other things, justified the White Australia Policy and the removal of Aboriginal children from their parents.
 In the light of that, students at both Melbourne and Monash universities campaigned in the mid-2010s to rename the John Medley Building at Melbourne University and the John Medley Library at the campus of Monash University.

 The Monash campaign was successful and the library was renamed the Student Union Recreational Library (Surly).

+Medley Hall, now Wilam Hall, the smallest residential college of the University of Melbourne, was named in Medley's honour in 1955.
+In 2024 it was renamed to Wilam Hall.
+This name was gifted to college by the Wurundjeri Woi Wurrung Cultural Heritage Aboriginal Corporation, and means 'home' or 'shelter' in the local Woi Wurrung language.
+The official Wilam Hall website notes that this decision acknowledged that "many students...had been deeply affected by the name of the College given Sir John Medley's membership of the Eugenics Society of Victoria."

+In art

+A bronze medal portrait of Medley created by prominent Hungarian-Australian sculptor Andor Mészáros in 1940 is held in the Museums Victoria Collection.